noah978/AltStore-Docs/sources.md

 This is required if you want an app listing to appear below the news item for quick installation.

 It also makes it so that when a user click on the news item, it will take them to the specified app's page.
-This will be overridden if a `url` is specified.
+This will be overridden if a `url` is also specified.

 **notify** _\(optional\)_